 If you have a traditional BBQ grill then fire-up the charcoal or wood chips.
 If you have a gas grill like I do, then start it a minute before adding sliced potatoes.

 Lightly wash or scrub potatoes.
 You can peel them or leave the skin on.
-I only peel sweet potatoes and yams.
+I sometimes peel sweet potatoes and yams.

 Slice the potatoes.
 I like them sliced to about one inch thick.
 You can slice them any way you like, into ovals or like matchsticks (but thicker.)
 This will give you more of a potato soft center.
 I like to use larger potato slices because it's easier to handle on the grill.
 You can always slice the bigger pieces when you serve them.